demarey/HotelApp/README.md

 ![HotelWebApp model](http://images.techhive.com/images/idge/imported/article/jvw/2005/12/jw-1205-maven3-100156415-orig.gif)

 The goal is not to develop this application.
 The source code is already available.
-You can get it by cloning this repository and swith to the **maven-tutorial** branch. **Outside the git repository**, create a new `HotelApp` folder.
-In this folder, you will create modules file layout by using maven archetypes.
-You will then copy / paste source files into the proper folders.
+You can get it by cloning this repository and swith to the **maven-tutorial** branch.

 ## Set up your project environment